ONSdigital/dp/DEV_STANDARDS.md

 ##### Acceptance tests

-* Test via the public interface of the application (user interface or public API)
+* Test via the public interface of the application (user interface or API)
+* Acceptance tests should be cover public and private API interfaces
 * Generally live in a separate dedicated repository
 * Defined by application use cases